-Gold is traditionally used as an inflation hedge.
+Gold was traditionally used as an inflation hedge.
 Looking around the world at the major economies, there really is no inflation – as such no “inflation hedge” case for holding gold.

 When entering into a position on gold, there are holding costs, and no yield to offset these.
 This means cash is tied up – without a move up in price, the investor is making nothing.
 In fact there is an opportunity cost of earning nothing on those funds.
 With shares, the investor will receive a dividend or call premium if they sell options over their stock.

-With a slower global economy, industrial demand for gold is also likely to be running a slower levels, again providing a less than supportive environment for gold’s price.
+With a slower global economy, industrial demand for gold is also likely to be running a slower level, again providing a less than supportive environment for gold’s price.

 Ok so where is the money going to go?

-Given this backdrop and the start of a new financial year, money will have to go somewhere, and higher yielding blue chip shares would be likely beneficiaries.
+Given this backdrop and the start of a new financial year, the money will have to go somewhere, and higher-yielding blue-chip shares would be likely beneficiaries.
 This would sit well within our strategy, enabling us to target call writing opportunities and calendar spreads.